CurryChen77/RIFT/README.md

 <div style="text-align: center;">   <img style="border: 0px solid gray; width: 100%;" src="./assets/intro.png"/> </div>

-:dizzy: *RIFT achieve realistic and controllable traffic simulation by combining open-loop IL pre-training in a data-driven simulator for realism with closed-loop RL fine-tuning in a physics-based simulator for controllability.*
+:dizzy: *RIFT achieve realistic and controllable traffic simulation by combining IL pre-training in a data-driven simulator for realism with RL fine-tuning in a physics-based simulator for controllability.*

 ## Method